aleighbrown/facets_snakemake/README.md

-Requires the snp-pileup code from https://github.com/mskcc/facets/tree/master/inst/extcode be combined according to instructions and in the same folder as the facets.snakefile
+Requires the snp-pileup code from https://github.com/mskcc/facets/tree/master/inst/extcode be compiled according to instructions and in the same folder as the facets.snakefile